markmi/acpphint/README.md

 Additions
 - Add STOPTM_ALT macro for using -DSTOPTM_ALT=... to
-  compile-time control the median trial time stopping criterian.
+  compile-time control the median trial time stopping criterion.
 Also add NSAMP_ALT for using -DNSAMP_ALT=... in case it is needed to reach the STOPTM_ALT value.
   Add more ThreadRipper1950X example material based on using these.
 Still no .gp or .png for the